If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 There are several paths you can take to become a lawyer, which will influence your expected timeline to join this profession.
 However, the most common path takes at least seven years to complete: four years to complete an undergrad and three years to complete a JD.
 If you want to also pursue an LLM, it will take an additional year.

-Considering there are a few more steps to take, the process to become a lawyer in California is more extensive than other states.
+Considering there are a few more steps to take, the process to become a lawyer in this state is more extensive than other states.
 Law school is also challenging, regardless of the state you’re in!
 High-ranking law California law schools will be even more competitive and rigorous.

 The baby bar exam and actual bar exam are also known to be amongst the most difficult licensing exams.

-No, you don’t need to pursue a JD to become a lawyer in California.
+No, you don’t need to pursue a JD to become a lawyer in this state.
 You may alternatively complete a law office study program where you’ll be working under a state judge or attorney to learn the ins and outs of the field.

 This path is highly selective but can offer you more hands-on experience working on real cases.